 Table of contents

-The softness of the lens (probably due to the fact that the one I owned was slightly cloudy) is emotional, and it is a lens to look at if you are tired of modern lenses.
+The soft depiction produced by this lens (possibly due to the fact that the model I own is a little cloudy) is emotional, and I think it’s the lens to turn to if you get tired of modern lenses.

-The lens in my hand is made by Leitz Canada, serial number 266xxxx, manufactured in 1973.
+The lens I have is made by Leitz Canada, serial number 266xxxx, manufactured in 1973.

 The official compatible hood is called IROOA, which is popular for its unique trumpet-shaped appearance, and many compatible hoods are made.